ophub/amlogic-s9xxx-openwrt/README.md

 | h6 | [Vplus](https://github.com/ophub/amlogic-s9xxx-armbian/issues/1100), [Tanix-TX6](https://github.com/ophub/amlogic-s9xxx-armbian/issues/1120), [TQC-A01](https://github.com/ophub/amlogic-s9xxx-armbian/pull/1638) | [6.x.y](https://github.com/ophub/kernel/releases/tag/kernel_stable)<br>[h6](https://github.com/ophub/kernel/releases/tag/kernel_h6) | allwinner_boxname.img |

 > [!TIP]
-> At present, the [s905 box](https://github.com/ophub/amlogic-s9xxx-armbian/issues/1173) can only be used in `TF/SD/USB`, other models of boxes support writing to `EMMC` for use.
+> Currently, the [s905 box](https://github.com/ophub/amlogic-s9xxx-armbian/issues/1173) can only be used with a `SD card` or a `USB drive`, other models of boxes support using the `EMMC`.
 For more information, please refer to the [Supported Device List Description](make-openwrt/openwrt-files/common-files/etc/model_database.conf).
 You can refer to the method in Section 12.15 of the instruction manual to [add new supported devices](https://github.com/ophub/amlogic-s9xxx-armbian/blob/main/documents/README.md#1215-how-to-add-new-supported-devices).
 Please read the [OpenWrt User Guide](./documents) before use.
 It provides solutions to common issues.

 ## Install and Update OpenWrt